S10skeleton/Shanes-README-Generator/README.md

 * [Questions](#questions)
 ## Installation
-npm and inquirer install
+npm and inquirer
 ## How to Use This Application
-Used to simplify the creation of README.md files for projects and applications.
+to simplify creation of README files
 ## License
 This project is licensed under the MIT license.
 ## Testing